hiphoppopotamus/ENCE260-UCFunKit-Assignment/README.md

 The game ends after one player scores 6 points or after the 9th round.
 The LED matrix will then display the result message for each player.
 These are either "You Win", "You Lose", or "Its a Draw".

-After the game, pushing the button above the LED matrix will reset the game back to the original state when the fun kit is turned on.
+After the game, pushing the button above the LED matrix will reset the game back to the original state of the fun kit when turned on.